-- 1. Official score of the Test of English as a Foreign Language (TOEFL) instead of SAT or ACT, for those whose primary language is not English: - 2.
+- 1. Official score of the Test of English as a Foreign Language (TOEFL) or IELTS (International English Language Testing System) instead of SAT or ACT, for those whose primary language is not English: - 2.
 All complete official transcripts of secondary school work; - 3.
 Official transcripts of school work and course descriptions, for those who have taken courses above secondary education; and, - 4.
 Proof of health and sickness insurance coverage.

 All documents in languages other than English must be accompanied by certified English translations.

-Academically qualified international students, who do not have testing results of ACT or SAT or TOEFL, may begin intensive English language studies at an ELS Language Center on the College campus before registering for regular college courses.
+Academically qualified international students, who do not have testing results of ACT or SAT, IELTS or TOEFL, may begin intensive English language studies at an ELS Language Center on the College campus before registering for regular college courses.
 Students who possess proficient knowledge of English may enroll in the College, even as they continue the language studies at ELS.